1delta-DAO/docs/api/margin/leverage.md

 # Leveraging (Borrow & Deposit)

-In this section we cover the leveraging method.
+In this section, we cover the leveraging method in detail.

-This includes borrowing, typically swapping and then deposit the return amounts.
+This process involves borrowing assets, typically swapping the borrowed amount for another asset, and then depositing the resulting funds as collateral.

-We illustrate how to create the calldata for this operation.
+We will illustrate how to create the calldata required for this operation.

-Let us assume we want to create a leveraged position on Aave V3 where we
+Our example will demonstrate creating a leveraged position on **Aave V3**, where we:

 - Deposit collateral
 - Borrow
-- Swap with 1inch
+- Swap via 1inch
-- Deposit
+- Deposit the swapped assets

-To construc this, we need a [Flash Loan](../flash-loan.md) that wraps the entire operation.To be extra efficient, we only facilitate a single deposit.
+To construct this sequence, we will use a [Flash Loan](../flash-loan.md) that wraps the entire operation.

-Let us take the example of a USDC-WETH position (we borrow USDC).
+To maximize efficiency, we will perform only a single deposit.

+Let’s assume we want to create a **USDC–WETH** leveraged position, borrowing USDC.

-We identify the flash loan source first, let us assume that Morpho Blue is the best options (as is the case for Ethereum and e.g. Base).
+First, we identify the flash loan source.
+For this example, we will assume that **Morpho Blue** is the best option (which is typically the case for Ethereum and, for example, Base).

+**Example parameters**:
-Let us say we have 1 ETH and want to create a position with 3 WETH in collateral and 8,000 USDC in debt.
+We start with **1 ETH** and want to create a position with **3 WETH** as collateral and **8,000 USDC** as debt.

-We first create the inner operations.
+We will build this step-by-step, starting with the inner operations.

+---

 ## Constants

 ```Solidity
 // the deposit amount
 uint256 USER_AMOUNT = 1.0e18;